-From the moment man could communicate using rudimentary pictures and symbols, he began to record his story in the hopes that all that he knew would be passed down to the next generation, a gift of knowledge from father to son.
+From the moment man could communicate using rudimentary pictures and symbols, he began to record his story.
+This was in the hopes that all that he knew would be passed down to the next generation, a gift of knowledge from father to son.
 And so it is with much of what we know today when it comes to personal growth and development.

 Everything to do with self-help that you might know today, from the Law of Attraction to success principles that get you from where you are to where you want to be, all of it comes from the minds of our ancestors.

 The ancient Romans, for example, valued the concept of personal responsibility.
 So much so that after each Roman arch was completed, the law stated that the engineer who constructed it would have to stand underneath it when the scaffolding was removed.
 It was their way of assuming accountability for the work they had done.
-Such a law made absolutely certain that every Roman understood just how crucial the quality of his work was, and how it had a direct consequence on his very life.
+Such a law made absolutely certain that every Roman understood just how crucial the quality of his work was.
+Plus, it made clear how it had a direct consequence on his very life.

 This is the very basis of most self-help concepts that big-name modern day Gurus such as Jack Canfield and Anthony Robbins base their teachings on, the need for you to have a personal responsibility before you even start thinking about setting goals for yourself.

-Personal responsibility helps cultivate a strong mindset that prevents you wasting your time blaming other people or circumstance for what you lack in your life.
+Personal responsibility helps cultivate a strong mindset.
+This prevents you wasting your time blaming other people or circumstance for what you lack in your life.
 You and only you are in charge of everything that happens in your life.